wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 - The rooms gave me the idea to include a key the player would have to search for in order to unlock the exit.
 The key would force the player to move around the map more, which increases the likelihood of them encountering the enemy.
 - Slight variation in shape but the map is mostly just a rectangle, with more rectangles inside.
 This keeps it clean and fair.
 - Since I decided to keep the map small I thought my game would work well with just the one enemy.
 This is when I had the idea to make the enemy a one shot kill on the player, which would add to the tension.
 This also meant I would no longer need the HP bar I made at the beginning of the project.
+- I did some scene dressing, adding in props to make the environment feel more alive and in general be less boring to look at.
+I tried to vary the rooms, but not have too many props so as not to distract too much from looking for the key.

 <br>